DCGM/pero-ocr/README.md

 Kohút, J. and Hradiš, M. TS-Net: OCR Trained to Switch Between Text Transcription Styles.
 ICDAR 2021.  [arxiv](https://arxiv.org/abs/2103.05489)
 ```

-Language models are fairly standard charqacter-level autoregressive recurrent networks.
-The code provides an efficient implementation of beam serch on the probs. from OCR model and the probabilities from a language model.
+Language models are fairly standard charaacter-level autoregressive recurrent networks.
+The code provides an efficient implementation of beam serch on the probabilities from an OCR model and the probabilities from a language model.

 ## Running stuff